Why Wait ‘til Christmas

 I know that Phase

 Decide how many rooms you want to dress up this way.
 You may find that keeping a winter theme (Phase One) is good for the hallway and dining area, but you reserve full on Christmas (Phase Two) for the main living areas.
-Or perhaps Phase Two doesn’t happen at all and you keep it low key.
+Perhaps Phase Two doesn’t happen at all and you keep it low key.
 This might be particularly apt if you plan to have an illuminated twig tree rather than a full on fir.
 You may also like to keep a couple of Christmas free zones if you feel the decorating frenzy is becoming too much.
 There are no Yule rules here, remember.
 It is always about what works for you.

 Achieving the winter sparkle is straightforward enough.
-Winter-themed throws and cushions with Nordic designs, tartan pattern or colours of red, green, frosty blue and silver can prettify bedrooms and living rooms.
+Winter-themed throws and cushions with Nordic designs, tartan pattern or colours of red, green, frosty blue and silver can adorn bedrooms and living rooms.
 Your colourful vases and room ornaments can be replaced with more seasonal items such as arrangements of clear glass or silver vases and candleholders; sparkly winter garlands; frosted berries; glass or silver bowls filled with silver baubles of mixed size and texture; fir cones and stocking holders for the mantelpiece.
 Try white Christmas lights for decorating shelves, banisters and fireplaces or display them in large glass containers or on a twig tree adorned with silver, glass and crystal decorations.
 Consider making white paper-chains or making snow patterns on glass using white bars of soap (find out how to achieve both in Ed’s Grotto).

 This is where the seasonal twig tree we introduce on our Christmas Trees page really comes in to its own.
 We recommend using lighter baubles on wire ornament hooks.
 Decide on your theme and off you go.
 Hanging decorations to help you achieve the winter feel include: heart-shaped ornaments; decorations made of metal, wicker and wood; colours of grey, silver and white with possible touches of gold; decorations of a Scandinavian design.
 Place baubles according to size, starting with the largest first, and distribute evenly but not uniformly.
 Then move onto the next size of decoration, finishing with the smallest decorations to fill in gaps and balance things out.